ASCS-eV/eves/EVES/drafts/EVES-003/eves-003.md

 ### 1. Asset Definition

 An asset is defined by the [Gaia-X 4 PLC-AAD Manifest Ontology](https://github.com/GAIA-X4PLC-AAD/ontology-management-base/tree/main/manifest/).
-The example implementation [here](https://github.com/ASCS-eV/smart-contracts/tree/main/contracts/marketplace/metadata) is based on Release v0.1.6 from the [HD-Map Asset Example](https://github.com/GAIA-X4PLC-AAD/hd-map-asset-example).
+The example implementation [here](https://github.com/ASCS-eV/smart-contracts/tree/main/contracts/marketplace/metadata) is based on release v0.1.6 from the [HD-Map Asset Example](https://github.com/GAIA-X4PLC-AAD/hd-map-asset-example).

 This EVES references the [Gaia-X Policy Rules Compliance Document (Release 24.11)](https://docs.gaia-x.eu/policy-rules-committee/compliance-document/24.11/).
 Compatibility with this release is **to be verified** in a future update of this EVES.